-Chief Executive Officer (CEO), executive Director Member of the Chairman's Committee and the Corporate Responsibility Committee
+Chief Executive Officer (CEO), executive Director Member of the Chairman's & Governance Committee and the Corporate Responsibility Committee

 Michael Mack was Chief Operating Officer of Seeds (2004-2007) and Head of Crop Protection, NAFTA Region (2002-2004) for Syngenta.
-Prior to this, he was President of the Global Paper Division of Imerys SA, a French mining and pigments concern, from the time of its merger in 1999 with English China Clays Ltd., where he was Executive Vice President, Americas and Pacific Region, in addition to being an Executive Director of the Board.
-From 1987 to 1996 he held various roles with Mead Corporation.
-Michael Mack was Chairman and President of the Board of the Swiss-American Chamber of Commerce from 2009 to 2012.
+Prior to this, he was President of the Global Paper Division of Imerys SA, a French mining and pigments concern, from the time of its merger in 1999 with English China Clays Ltd., where he was Executive Vice President, Americas and Pacific Region, in addition to being an executive Director of the Board.
+From 1987 to 1996, he held various roles with Mead Corporation.
+Michael Mack was Chairman and President of the Board of the Swiss-American Chamber of Commerce from 2009 to 2012, and is currently a member of the Board.

-Michael Mack has a degree in economics from Kalamazoo College in Michigan, studied at the University of Strasbourg, and has an MBA from Harvard University.
+Michael Mack has a degree in Economics from Kalamazoo College in Michigan, studied at the University of Strasbourg, and has an MBA from Harvard University.

-John
+John Atkin